MasterShan/Squared/README.md

 ## Installation

-To install Squared, either git clone or download this repository.
+To install Squared, either git clone or download this repository and run `composer install`

 ## List of features